 Who can experience Imposter Syndrome?

-Both women and men can experience Imposter Syndrome, but it is most prevalent in high-performing women.
+Anyone can experience Imposter Syndrome, and it is most widely discussed amongst high-performing women.

 By high-performing, I mean women who are stepping out of their comfort zones, pushing boundaries, working hard, chasing goals, creating new things and advancing themselves in whatever avenue they choose.